 The relatively small-scale and bottom-up character of the SMILE project allowed for mental and organisational space to experiment:

 You can just experiment.
 There is not a deadline of a week, you can just go and investigate and immerse yourself.
 You come into different settings and find out, this fits or this does not fit.
-Or who will join and who will drop out, and you let that grow and develop.—(local project team member and active citizen).
+Or who will join and who will drop out, and you let that grow and develop.—

 The flexibility of the SMILE projects allowed for the inclusion of additional voices, which in turn supported the reframing of stories for delivering building retrofit.
 In one example, the municipality wanted to explore the conditions under which low-income homeowners were willing and able to participate in planned retrofitting schemes:

-By offering eight low income households tailor-made solutions for energy retrofit, we might solve something for them, learn as much as possible and consequently be able to develop an arrangement for a substantial number of home owners in [the region] to have them say ‘yes’.—(local authority project coordinator).
+By offering eight low income households tailor-made solutions for energy retrofit, we might solve something for them, learn as much as possible and consequently be able to develop an arrangement for a substantial number of home owners in [the region] to have them say ‘yes’.—

 In this case, a personal and intensive approach to citizen engagement facilitated individual low-income families in their decision to undertake energy retrofit and enabled them with tailor-made financial schemes.
 This inclusive approach led to mutual learning.
 In one case, a citizen group was keen to understand the underlying problems and goals for decarbonised heat and energy efficiency, and to ensure a transparent process.
 When the local authority officer presented three (technical) scenarios, a citizen group not only negotiated to gain an insight into the basis on which these were selected, but also to broaden the scope of the study.
 The group also studied European and national climate policies, laws and regulations, and was very aware of their position.
 The local authority officer expressed to have learned a great deal—to his surprise—from this citizen group.
 Similarly, in another case, collective learning with the local community led to reframing the issue of retrofit to a broader vision on a sustainable environment in which energy efficiency, energy production, heat decarbonisation, biodiversity and landscape must all be given a place.
 However, project participants expressed that they found it difficult to share their learnings among their wider organisations and networks: